Scalable Multiuser Immersive Communications with Multi-numerology and Mini-slot: Conclusions

 \section{Conclusions}

 In multiuser immersive communications, diverse service requirements posed a great challenge to the time-frequency resource management.
-To address this issue, this paper focused on the scalable delivery of 360-degree video.
-Based on the numerology and mini-slot techniques, a flexible resource block structure has been designed, which only depends on the system's maximum and minimum numerology.
-Then, a DRL-based method was developed to optimize the numerology and mini-slot values for maximizing the network QoE.
+To address this issue, the scalable delivery of 360-degree video was considered.
+By exploiting the numerology and mini-slot techniques, a flexible resource block structure has been designed, which only depends on the system's maximum and minimum numerology.
+A DRL-based method was developed to optimize the numerology and mini-slot values for maximizing the network QoE.
 The results confirmed the advantages of our proposed method, moreover, the proposed resource block design was very useful for facilitating the performance analysis and reducing the system costs.